abi83/YaPractice/README.md

-There are some files I made during the YandexPractice python developer course some small tasks and one homework in every 2 weeks sprint
+In August-September 2020 I decided to change my tech stack from PHP to python and JavaScript.
+This repository contains some small projects and tasks I made during my Yandex.Praktikum and FreeCodeCamp courses.

-september 2020 - may 2021
+september 2020